learn-co-curriculum/node-js-intro-to-mongoose/README.md

 };
 ```

-Then once we'd filled out your schema we would then run `knex migrate:latest` to run our migrations, or `knex migrate:rollback` to roll back the latest set of migrations.
+And finally, we'd run our migrations: `knex migrate:latest`.
 The `up` and `down` functions here specify, respectively, the change to the database, and the way to rollback that change.

 ## So How Can We Compare Bookshelf & ActiveRecord?